howardc64/mtkHUmrftools/README.md

 Find HU orientation info would be hugely helpful
 Find HU LCD panel type would be ideal but probably difficult without knowning manufacturers code for the panel type.
 Doesn't have panel model string.
-If tools becomes useful to help HU owners to check and compare extracted logo.mrf, PC version is desirable.
+If tools becomes useful to help HU owners to dump and compare extracted logo.mrf, PC version is desirable.
 Simple alternative now is use simple online VM Linux (see below)

-==== simple VM Linux
+==== simple online free Linux VM to dump logo.bin

 No registration or login required.
 Simple to use